 These two items should be wired up as follows :

-The biggest hurdle with RS485 is the lack of consistency in the wiring names for D+/D- as a result it's not unusual for these two lines to often need swapping.
-Here mincom & putty/hyperterminal can be useful to confirm the two units are wired up correctly.
+It's worth noting that the biggest problem with field equipment using RS485 is the lack of consistency in the wiring names for D+/D- or A/B as a result it's not unusual for these two lines to often need swapping when connecting up "real" equipment, here using the mbpoll program can be very useful in debugging the setup.

 Next we need to install the PLC simulator, to do this download the program from the below website :